smeredith/smeredith.github.io/_posts/2015-08-15-init-immutable.md

 In my last article, [Choosing a Data Structure](http://www.bitmine.org/choosing-a-datastructure/), I created an immutable class.
 I stated that client code must be able to initialize instances of this class.
 That initialization is harder than passing in a few variables--some non-trivial logic is involved.
-In this article I will discuss several ways to approach initialization, with one being better than the rest.
+In this article we will discuss several ways to approach initialization, with one being better than the rest.
+A design emerges as it might in real life.

 ## Class Maze
 Recall that the class under discussion is `Maze`: a class with the single responsibility of storing the configuration of a maze.